TimB87/crux-steam/README.md

 ![screenshot](steam-native.png)
 Only for internal use and show casing :D

+# 07/12/19
+Icons work!
+They only needed mono, gtk-sharp and libappindicator build with sharp bindings... because that's what icons usually need? :D
+This still will need a good sweeping!
+Also - signatures are added!

 # 05/14/19
 Everything should work out of the box.
 Except libappindicator-gtk2-32, which fails for pygtk2-32 and pygobject-32 not being available. pygtk-32 fails for pygobject-32 not being available, which needs gobject-32 which also doesn't compile. arch doesn't have any of that crap ported it seems. https://www.archlinux.org/packages/multilib/x86_64/lib32-libappindicator-gtk2/